About

 A performance-based street fair with live music, colourful costumes where dance and all day entertainment for all ages is provided by community groups, local musicians, and Wellington bands.
 The depth of talent in wider Wellington comes to the Newtown community for this once-a-year street party.

-Being more important than cars, able to walk freely in the middle of the streets and experiencing Newtown from a different perspective is a large part of the crowd enjoyment.
+Being able to walk freely in the middle of the streets and experiencing Newtown from a different perspective is a large part of the crowd enjoyment.
+For a day people are more important than cars.

 Not For Profit